-Editors' commentsi ii
+Editors' commentsii

-Case Studies: Changing Communities •
+Case Studies: Changing Communities

 Joseph Gascoigne, Paradise Lost?
 Barbudans' struggle to keep their

-homeland1- 7
+homeland1-7

-Hannah Reynolds, Fabricating the Vox Populi: The Role of Art in Forging 7
+Hannah Reynolds, Fabricating the Vox Populi: The Role of Art in Forging

-Mexican Identities After 19208-1 6
+Mexican Identities After 1920

-History.....
+History

+Adam Challoner, Communities of Disunion: Books and

+Sectionalism in the Antebellum South

+Louis Parker, Pakistan: The Accidental Birth of a

+Nation?30-42

-Adam Challoner, Communities of Disunion: Books and Sectionalism in the Antebellum South 17-29 Louis Parker, Pakistan: The Accidental Birth of a Nation?
-30-42 Timea Solyomvari, Returning dead in the late eight eenthcentury Transylvanian communities 43-59.
+Timea Solyomvari, Returning dead in the late eighteenthcentury Transylvanian communities43-59.

 Classics

-Elisa Antonella Polignano, Admiranda tibi levium spectacula rerum: the ideal community of Verg.
+Elisa Antonella Polignano, Admiranda tibi levium spectacula rerum: the

+ideal community of Verg.
 G. 4.
-149-227 and the humanised bee of Nicias AP 9.564 = HE VI 2775-2778......60-71 in Plutarch's Galba......72-83
+149-227 and the humanised bee of Nicias AF

+9 564 = HF VI 2775-2778 60-71
-Panagiotis Androulakis, Conspiracy Narrative and Fractured Community

-Ben Cassell, Collective Memories and experiencing the geranos dance: Sensory and cognitive considerations....84-99
+Panagiotis Androulakis, Conspiracy Narrative and Fractured Community in Plutarch's Galba Ben Cassell, Collective Memories and experiencing the geranos dance: Sensory and cognitive considerations84-99 Archaeology Daisy Dorrington, Suckling for Identity: The She-Wolf as a Roman Icon George Squires, Ritual participation at the sanctuary of Olympia and the changing nature of individual and state identities (1000-397 BC) 119-137

-Archaeology.....

-Copyright and Licensing Terms......159